PhD Thesis

 • The table of contents of the publication (listing the article related to the PhD thesis).

 • A copy of the pages of the above publication, including the full text of the article (a downloaded copy of the article, if it is an online publication).
-The manuscript submitted for publication by the doctoral candidate shall only be acceptable if the paper has been accepted and not yet been published (in this case, the letter of acceptance must also be attached).
+The manuscript submitted for publication by the Doctoral candidate shall only be acceptable if the paper has been accepted and not yet been published (in this case, the letter of acceptance must also be attached).

 • DOI.
 This may replace the previous elements.